dkwik/digital-garden/my-digital-garden/content/Desire for impact or quest for significance.md

 sources:
 ---

 A desire to make an impact can often be conflated with a quest for significance.
 Often both can co-exist in the same person.
 I find that in my own life, they feed off of each other.
-I want to make something of my life, and